NeustonIO/ConfigurationBlocks/README.md

-# ConfigBlocks
+# Config Blocks

 ## Description

-ConfigBlocks is a Unity package that helps you make your code configurable by augmenting your key-value-store Remote Config provider (such as Firebase Remote Config or similar).
+Config Blocks is a Unity package that helps you make your code configurable by augmenting your key-value-store Remote Config provider (such as Firebase Remote Config or similar).

 You define C# classes that represent configurations for various parts of your app.
-ConfigBlocks will use the name of the type as the key to look up a json string value from your Remote Config provider.
+Config Blocks will use the name of the type as the key to look up a json string value from your Remote Config provider.

 You'll always get a valid instance of the type you requested.
-If no json string value is found, ConfigBlocks will default-construct the type.
+If no json string value is found, Config Blocks will default-construct the type.
 This makes it easy to add new configurations to your app without having to add control flow behavior depending if the Remote Config provider has json for a given key or not.

 ## Usage